JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `addGlobalSkill.send({ parentSkillId }, options)`

 Adds a global skill under a given parent SkillId.
-Can only be called from the Common Colony
+This can only be called from the Meta Colony, and only by the Meta Colony owners.

 **Arguments**